 Before the credit crunch in 2007, applicants who were self-employed were able to apply for a ‘self-certification’ mortgage.
 They didn’t need to prove their earnings, only to declare how much they earned.
 Unfortunately, many borrowers inflated their regular earnings and ended up defaulting on payments because they didn’t earn as much as they claimed.
 Now, there’s no possibility of getting a self-certified loan – you’ll have to qualify for a regular loan by proving your self-employed income.

 Not all types of self-employment are the same in the eyes of the mortgage lender.
 There are 3 main structures for your business, and each has a slightly different effect on the way that lenders consider your application.

 If you're a sole proprietor, your business structure is pretty simple.
 The most important part is how much profit you're making, and that's what you'll need to show the lender when you apply.
 However, you're personally liable for any debts that you incur as a business, which means that your personal assets stand to be seized if your business fails.
 This can make mortgage lenders nervous, and they will want reputable proof that your business is solid and isn’t likely to fail.

 If you work in partnership with one or more other people, your setup is similar to a sole proprietor.
 Each one of you is personally liable for the whole business, so if your partner makes bad decisions without consulting you and causes the business to fail, you'll still have to pay the debts he leaves behind.
-This is a far more alarming possibility for mortgage lenders, and they'll want to see plenty of proof that your business has a steady, positive cash flow.
+This is concerning to mortgage lenders, and they'll want to see proof that your business has a steady, positive cash flow.

 Limited Liability Corporation (LLC)